 Please look under the Visitors/Accommodations tab on the AWG2020 website for information about available accommodation in Whitehorse.
 You need to book directly with the service provider.

 Am I automatically placed into a volunteer role as soon as I sign up?

 The online application form is the first step in beginning your volunteer experience with the 2020 Arctic Winter Games.
 We have a process to review and screen applications based on skills and interests.
 The placement of most volunteers into specific roles will begin in the early fall of 2019.

 Once you apply online, you will begin your volunteer experience and will be contacted with instructions on the next steps of your process.
 Some volunteers may be contacted, in person or online, based on their listed volunteer role interests in order to gather more information about your experience and skill set.

 Why do I need to complete a Police Criminal Record Check and who pays for it?

 For the safety and security of all athletes and volunteers, we require all Games-time positions to go through enhanced screening.
 There will be no fee for Yukon volunteers registered with the 2020 Arctic Winter Games.
-After March 16, 2019, visit the REGISTER TO VOLUNTEER tab on the website (www.awg2020.org) for information on the screening process and to find the required forms or visit us at the Arctic Winter Games office.
+Visit the REGISTER TO VOLUNTEER tab on the website (www.awg2020.org) for information on the screening process and to find the required forms or visit us at the Arctic Winter Games office.

 I just had a Police criminal record check done for work, can I use that?